Since this review was published, newer models have been released.

 Of particular interest to those who travel is the case for the 7000.
 It is a premium travel case, not some cheap plastic number that is all too common.
 This is more than functional holding the brush and up to 2 brush heads.

 Sadly you can’t charge the brush in the case like you can with the Genius Pro 8000 travel case, which can also charge your smartphone too.
 But none the less, this color matched travel case is rigid, with a soft touch finish that looks premium and fitting of the brush you will put inside it.

 It is a little bulky, but it does stop accidental activation of the brush when in transit and any possible embarrassment of vibration coming from a bag!

-As a moulded brush with a virtually all in one design, maintenance is not simple on this brush other than a rinse and a wipe.
+As a molded brush with a virtually all in one design, maintenance is not simple on this brush other than a rinse and a wipe.
 But then it should not be required.

-The brush is designed to be water resistant and should not succumb to exposure to water, toothpaste and saliva.
-Whilst safe to use in the shower my recommendation is to avoid prolonged exposure to water and do not leave the brush sat in any water or do not submerse.
+The brush is designed to be water resistant and should not succumb to exposure to water, toothpaste, and saliva.
+Whilst safe to use in the shower my recommendation is to avoid prolonged exposure to water and do not leave the brush sat in any water or do not submerge.
 Always towel dry if possible.

 Should something go wrong, there is as standard a 24 month warranty is provided with the Pro 7000.
 This covers the battery too.

 Summary of design, usability, clean & general use

 - Thicker than most but still relatively comfortable brush to hold and use